zbyju/obsidian/1. Fleeting notes/Red book.md

 another parameter for error values: ask the caller to tell us what value we should assign in that case this doesnt give us any options

+chapter4

+throwing excpetions is a side effect - it breaks referential transparency it doesnt promote local reasoning it's not type safe

+we can model errors as values
+ADTs can be used for that
+Option has Some(val) None